 How Long Can a Medical Certificate Cover?

 One of the most common questions patients ask is “How many days can a doctor write on a medical certificate?”.
-Some people believe there's a fixed legal limit (like “two days” or “a week”), while others assume a doctor can write any timeframe the patient requests.
-In reality, neither is correct.
-In Australia, the length of a medical certificate is usually a matter of clinical judgement and professional responsibility, influenced by the condition, severity, functional impact, safety risks, and whether follow-up assessment is needed.
+Some people believe there's a fixed legal limit, while others assume a doctor can write any timeframe the patient requests.
+In reality, the length of a medical certificate is usually a matter of clinical judgement and professional responsibility, influenced by the condition, severity, functional impact, safety risks, and whether follow-up assessment is needed.

-Employers and other organisations (such as universities, insurers, and placement providers) may have evidence policies, but those policies don't override the clinician's duty to only certify what they can honestly and defensibly support.
-That is why reputable services do not “guarantee” certificates or specific date ranges before assessment.
+Employers, schools, universities and other organisations may have evidence policies, but those policies do not override the practitioner's duty to only certify what they can honestly and clinically support.
+That is why responsible services do not guarantee certificates or specific date ranges before assessment.
 A certificate is a clinical document, not a product.

-This guide explains how long a medical certificate can typically cover, what influences the timeframe doctors certify, how review certificates work, what “fit for suitable duties” notes can look like, how backdating is usually handled, and what to do if your employer challenges the timeframe.
+This guide explains how long a medical certificate can typically cover, what influences the timeframe doctors certify, how review certificates work, what “fit for suitable duties” notes can look like, Dociva's no-backdating policy, and what to do if your employer challenges the timeframe.
 This content is general information only and not medical or legal advice.

-For everyday workplace sick leave evidence, there is generally no single fixed “maximum number of days” set in a universal rule that applies to every scenario.
-Instead, clinicians certify a period they consider clinically appropriate based on assessment.
-Some illnesses justify one day, others justify several days, and some conditions require longer certification with review.
-The key is that the timeframe must be medically defensible and consistent with the clinician's assessment and notes.
+For everyday workplace sick leave evidence, there is generally no single fixed “maximum number of days” that applies to every situation.
+Instead, practitioners certify a period they consider clinically appropriate based on assessment.
+Some illnesses may justify one day, others may justify several days, and some conditions may require longer certification with review.

 If you want the evidence rules context, read Medical Certificates and Fair Work Australia.